 The result is a modified dataset that includes the target geometries as a new column.

 Some examples of how you can use the Find nearest analysis might be to find the five closest ATMs near a cash-only bar, identify the top two competitors near your store, or locate the closest open spaces available for real-estate development in urban areas.
 For this guide, let’s find the closest fast food restaurants near downtown metro stops in Madrid, Spain.

 - Import the template .carto file packaged from “Download resources” of this guide and create the map.
 Builder opens with Madrid Metro Lines as the first map layer, Station Names as the second layer, and Fast Food Locations as the third map layer.

 Click on “Download resources” from this guide to download the zip file to your local machine.
 Extract the zip file to view the .carto file(s) used for this guide.

-From the LAYERS pane, create a new layer from the original source of data for the Madrid Metro Lines.
+- From the LAYERS list, create a new layer from the original source of data for the Madrid Metro Lines.

 CHEATSHEET: Create Layer from original source data